I2Tunimib/I2T-docs/docs/frontend/store.md

 iterate over arrays to find a specific entity.

-The combination of both a normalized and globally available state makes it possible to initiate actions from various components, e.g.: deleting a col- umn from a contextual menu inside a component representing the same col- umn, but also from a component completely external to the table, without giving up on performances and without passing unneeded properties to nested React components.
+The combination of both a normalized and globally available state makes it possible to initiate actions from various components, e.g.: deleting a column from a contextual menu inside a component representing the same column, but also from a component completely external to the table, without giving up on performances and without passing unneeded properties to nested React components.